bobgood2/book/book/Prompts/Outline.md

 is small enough, or ambitions for what a section will teach.
 This is not an outline as much as it is the next level of detail needed for a compelling book.

-#content stack explanation
+#context stack explanation
 You will see the history from the most global context first, with the users expectation.
-If you are creating an outline for the entire book or document, the contact stack will not contain anything else.
+If you are creating an outline for the entire book or document, the context stack will not contain anything else.
 Otherwise, we will see the outline generated at the top level, and potentially see users notes to update or guide the process.
 Then the system will translate part of the outline into sections, and you will only be able to see the instructions relevant to your section.
 At this point you may be generating an outline from this, or you may be one or more levels further down the context stack.
 In summary, the user is the boss and is providing guidance and different points.  the assistant is doing research and